 Treasury said it would discourage South Korea’s government from intervening in currency markets unless such action is needed to stabilize disorderly markets.
 Seoul intervened to sell its own currency, the won, this year and last year to keep the value of its currency from rising.

 The Obama administration has now declined to brand China as a manipulator for 10 straight reports.
 It has argued that it the U.S. is more likely to make progress on economic issues through negotiation than confrontation.

-Last year, America’s trade deficit with China hit $315 billion, the largest deficit ever recorded with a single country.
+America’s trade deficit with China has for years been the largest with any country.